 The Colorado Health Access Survey (CHAS) is the most extensive survey in Colorado of health care coverage, access and utilization.
-The findings are administered every other year via a random sample telephone survey of more than 10,000 households across the state, providing detailed information that is representative of the five million-plus Coloradans.
-The 2015 CHAS provided among the earliest and most comprehensive look at the impact of the Affordable Care Act (ACA) in Colorado.
-The 2017 edition of the survey is now underway; results will be published in the fall.
+The findings are administered every other year via a random sample telephone survey of more than 10,000 households across the state, providing detailed information that is representative of the 5.5 million Coloradans.
+The 2015 CHAS provided among the earliest and most comprehensive look at the impact of the Affordable Care Act in Colorado.
+Results from the 2017 CHAS are now available.

 CHAS provides information to help policymakers, and health care, business and community leaders more fully understand health challenges and advance shared solutions to improve health coverage and care for Coloradans.
 The Colorado Health Institute (CHI) manages the data collection, analysis and publication of the CHAS.